 - The Pond Lehocky Legal Studies Department Head Office at Drexel University’s LeBow College of Business;

 - The Pond Lehocky Giordano Annual Scholarship, which helps the friends, family members, and/or colleagues of the firm’s current or former workers’ compensation clients pay for their higher education;

 - The Sam and Mimi Pond Trial Courtroom at the Temple University Beasley School of Law; and

 - The Marie Pond Scholarship Fund, which annually awards a scholarship to a member of the Torresdale Boys Club, and which Sam established in honor of his mother.

 Sam is also an avid writer, having written more than 100 articles, and is a frequent speaker at legal, political, and union seminars, conferences, and events.

-He was the first “Friends of Labor” inductee into the Legends of Labor Hall of Fame, and was recognized as a Peggy Browning Award recipient for his commitment to the rights of workers and their families, presented by the Peggy Browning Fund, an organization dedicated to educating and inspiring the next generation of law students to become advocates for workplace justice and labor law.
+Among his many accolades, he was the first “Friends of Labor” inductee into the Legends of Labor Hall of Fame, he received Archbishop Ryan High School’s Spirit of Ryan Award, and was recognized as a Peggy Browning Award recipient for his commitment to the rights of workers and their families, presented by the Peggy Browning Fund, an organization dedicated to educating and inspiring the next generation of law students to become advocates for workplace justice and labor law.

 A vision that built a law firm